 When the online gambling industry first heard about cryptocurrency, one of the benefits operators were told was that it will remove transaction fees.
 Bunyard, however, clarified that there’s still a long way to go before online commerce will see zero transaction fees.

-“There’s an entire community driving the politics behind this, so the speed and any of the latency cause and any of the costs, that is determined by the amount of people on the network and what they decide by consensus that the bitcoin and the ethereum networks should continue to do, what rules they should have.
+“There’s an entire community driving the politics behind this, so the speed and any of the latency cause and any of the costs, that is determined by the amount of people on the network and what they decide by consensus that the bitcoin and the distributed server processing system ethereum networks should continue to do, what rules they should have.
 So until people decide to come together and create a network where transaction fees are priority, that’s not realistically going to happen,” Bunyard said.

 Currently, several platforms have started moving to the blockchain.
 For instance, Cash Poker Pro has set out to create a decentralized online poker room based on the blockchain technology.
 Herosphere is also promising to do the same, but for esports and prediction platforms.